sdsc-ordes/open-pulse-quickstart/src/tentris-quickstart/README.md

 **2. Create the Environment and Install Packages:**
 These commands will create a local `.venv` folder, install all project dependencies (including `ipykernel`), and register it as a named kernel for Jupyter/VS Code.

+Option A:

+You can also go to `src/tentris-quickstart` and run `uv sync`.

+Option B:

 ```bash
 # 1. Clean up any old environment (optional, but safe)